Anton Schifferer: Education and business career

 Schifferer was born in Kiel, the son of a landowner and brewery owner.
 After attending the local Gymnasium, he worked at Gut Charlottenhof, his parents' estate near Kiel.
 In 1895, he took over the management of his father's brewery and, after it was converted into a public corporation, became chairman of the board of directors of the Schultheiss Brewery in Berlin until 1906.
 In 1901, he wrote a book that is still in print today, concerning the practical operation of a brewing business.
-From 1906 to 1908 he studied economics and natural sciences at the University of Kiel, the Ludwig Maximilian University of Munich and the agricultural school in Weihenstephan (today, the Weihenstephan-Triesdorf University of Applied Science), earning a Ph.D.
+From 1906 to 1908, he studied economics and natural sciences at Kiel University, the Ludwig-Maximilians-Universität München and the agricultural school in Weihenstephan (today, the Weihenstephan-Triesdorf University of Applied Science), earning a Ph.D.
 He was a member of the student corps Franconia München.

 Schifferer was a founder of the Schleswig-Holstein University Society in 1918.
-He also was awarded an honorary doctorate of medicine in 1925 by the medical faculty of the University of Kiel.
+He also was awarded an honorary doctorate of medicine in 1925 by the medical faculty of Kiel University.
 He took over the management of the family agricultural estate, and served as the chairman of the Protection Association of the Northern German Farmers Community.
 He was chairman of the supervisory boards of the Johann Faber AG pencil manufacturing company of Nuremberg, as well as a member of the supervisory board of several other companies, including some breweries and Aktiengesellschaft für Glasindustrie, formerly Friedrich Siemens of Dresden.